x186k/deadsfu/notes/design-diary.md

 when switching video between graph A to graph B, on a keyframe, 'A' must be done with all writes when passing the token to B

+when requesting a PGOP, the requestor needs to know:
+- it won't receive any pkts in the PGOP on the per-pkt chan, again (or twice)
+- it won't miss any pkts between the end of the PGOP and the per-pkt chan *This really requires a sync system for requesting PGOPs and receiving individual pkts*

+## where should the GOP collector go ? before or after the broker?

+Multiple GRs can request the current GOP, and will need sync pkt reception after GOP, so it seems gopCollectorGr() must contain/go before Broker. gopCollectorGr() is the GR that will collect GOPs, but also broadcast pkts down the graph.

+*